Pengliangzhang/SYSC3110-GROUP-10/README.md

   1. Unable to implements to implement redo/undo features
   2. Have to write new method to achieve redo/undo fetures
   3. Unable to save the Game object directly into the arraylist because all objects are the same, have to convert it to different object
-  4. The Java VM can run out of heap memory since the game saves itself every turn, which includes previous saves of the game, resulting in a compounding effect
+  4. The Java VM can run out of heap memory since the game saves itself every turn, which includes previous saves of the game, resulting in a compounding effect (this has since been fixed)

   Milestone 4:
   1. Unable to save object into a file except use serilization